Enneagram Type Three People are Success-Oriented and Pragmatic

 Self-Preservation Subtype – Security (countertype)

-• They are determined to be a good person—to match the perfect model of how a person should be.
+- They are determined to be good people, to match the perfect model of what a person should be.

 Social Subtype – Prestige